jpstroh07/Uni-Notes/4. Semester/README.md

 # Semester 4

-This folder contains all notes to the lectures to the 4.
-Semester
+This is the folder of the notes from semester 4.

+Here you will find notes to subjects DBS2, :
+- [DBS2](DBS2) - Advanced Database Concepts: More in-depth Databases